TheLandfill/cpp_cli/README.md

 - `set_base_variable` is a virtual function takes in a `const char *` and returns `void`.
 This function must be implemented to make the template specialization behave differently.

 ## Goals
+1. Add way to allow user to automatically move flags to non-options by default.
+    1. This is most important when dealing with flags that need to be in order, like gcc's -l library flag.
 1. Make Windows specific compilation.
     1. Either convert Makefiles to CMake or roll my own Project for Visual Studio.
 1. Add helpful error messages.